rabbah/nimbella-cli/doc/README.md

 Zipped actions are usually created in a separate build step.
 As an alternative, Nimbella has [an autozip feature triggered by directory structure](#multifile-actions-created-with-autozip).

-<h3 id="multifile-actions-created-with-autozip">Multifile actions created with autozip</h3>
+### Multifile actions created with autozip

 By creating a directory under the package directory, named for the action, and containing its source file(s), you can expand to multiple source files and they will be zipped automatically.
 Certain conditions must be met for this to work.
 Suppose the [example1 project](#example-create-and-deploy-a-project-with-a-single-action) has a `hello` action with two source files: _helloMain.js_ and _helloAux.js_.
 To create the `demo/hello` action, add a `hello` directory as a child of the `demo` directory, as shown in this diagram.

 <center><img src="./fig4-nim-example2-project-directory-structure.svg" height="450"></center>
 <center>**Figure 4: Two source files in an action directory for automatic zipping**</center>

-The difference from the [example1 directory structure](#figure-2-directory-structure-of-the-example1-project) is that the `hello` action is a _directory_ rather than a single source file.
+The difference from the [example1 directory structure](#fig2) is that the `hello` action is a _directory_ rather than a single source file.
 The source files in the directory are zipped automatically to form the action.

 For autozipping to work in a project with no configuration, the following conditions must be met: